Surviving an OSHA Inspection

 What can you do to survive an inspection?

 First, do you have a written internal guideline for OSHA inspections?
-If you don’t, I would create one immediately and make sure leadership, safety, human resources and even the receptionist knows the expectations should OSHA show up at your front door.
+If you don’t, create one immediately and make sure leadership, safety, human resources and even the receptionist knows the expectations should OSHA show up at your front door.

 OSHA does not and will not notify you of an inspection in advance.
 The compliance officer shows up and you allow them on your premises.
 You can refuse entry, as you have the right to request a warrant to come on site.
 This is not advisable in most situations.